kubeflow/pytorch-operator/releasing.md

 	* You need write permissions on the repository to create a release branch.

 Use the GitHub UI to cut a release branch

 	* Name the release branch v{MAJOR}.${MINOR}-branch

 Checkout the release branch

-We build TFJob operator by running the E2E test workflow.
+We build the PyTorch operator by running the E2E test workflow.

 Look at the [postsubmit dashboard](https://k8s-testgrid.appspot.com/sig-big-data#kubeflow-pytorch-operator-postsubmit) to find the latest green postsubmit.